tjmahr/charlatan/inst/review/review.md

 #> [1] "Javier Gras Gras"
 ```

-This is a problem with `whisker::render()`.
+This behavior is a problem with `whisker::render()`.
 The following code tweaks the package internals for debugging.
 It generates four different last names but whisker recycles the first.

 ``` r
 pluck_names <- charlatan:::pluck_names